‘EXAUDI, the extraordinary ensemble of vocal virtuosi’ The Sunday Times

 www.framescourer.blogspot.com

-Arvo Pärt with Endymion at the Wigmore Hall, 8/7/11
+Arvo Pärt with Endymion at the Wigmore Hall, 8 July 2011

-A plain and potent late-night concert… One Arvo Pärt work followed another, from the chord sequences of Fratres to the measured sorrows of his Stabat Mater setting: music of rapturous, daring simplicity, vigorously etched by a string quartet drawn from Endymion and three of Exaudi’s fearless voices… The tenor Simon Wall stood his ground, mostly on one note, in the Wallfahrtslied (Pilgrim’s Song) of 1984.
-Other Exaudi colleagues joined him in the moving Stabat Mater, a work where time seems to stand still.
+A plain and potent late-night concert… One Arvo Pärt work followed another, from the chord sequences of Fratres to the measured sorrows of his Stabat Mater setting: music of rapturous, daring simplicity, vigorously etched by a string quartet drawn from Endymion and three of EXAUDI’s fearless voices… The tenor Simon Wall stood his ground, mostly on one note, in the Wallfahrtslied (Pilgrim’s Song) of 1984.
+Other EXAUDI colleagues joined him in the moving Stabat Mater, a work where time seems to stand still.
 The spellbinding sound of Juliet Fraser’s soprano beaming in, laser-like, from on high will remain for a long time.

 The Times

-Everlasting Light’ at Aldeburgh Festival, 24/6/11
+Everlasting Light’ at Aldeburgh Festival, 24 June 2011

 Strange things happen at Aldeburgh.
 On Friday evening I was sitting with around 100 intrepid souls on a grassy sand-dune outside Sizewell nuclear power station, trying to ignore the wind-blown rain, while a choir sang (among many other things) the Requiem Mass of Jean de Ockeghem, written around 1461… And why were we listening to choral music in the evening rain?
 Because this was the musical component of a new site-specific multi-media event, evoking the excitement of nuclear power in its early days.
 So of course it had to take place in the shadow of a potent symbol of that age.
 Everlasting Light was conceived by the designer and film-maker Netia Jones, and as with her previous Aldeburgh events it was a conjunction of film and performance artfully placed in a landscape.
 It began at the Sizewell Refreshment Cafe, where we watched nostalgic 1950s film of Arthur C Clarke predicting a future where everyone would communicate instantly.
-Then we were guided past dilapidated boat-sheds to another spot in the dunes, where the choir [sic] Exaudi appeared, looking just like characters out of Mad Men.
+Then we were guided past dilapidated boat-sheds to another spot in the dunes, where EXAUDI appeared, looking just like characters out of Mad Men.
 They sang fascinating Renaissance madrigals about cosmography and the Sybilline prophecies, and eerily apt modern music by Ligeti.
 Finally we and the choir pitched up in front of Sizewell, sinister in the violet evening gloom.
 Suddenly Jones’s film projections of scientific imagery magically appeared on its blank wall, and what was all-too-solid and grim seemed to melt into air.
 The strange haunted atmosphere and the romance of that far-off age came together in the most magical way.

 The Telegraph

-Howard Skempton portrait with BCMG, 27/02/10
+Howard Skempton portrait with BCMG, 27 February 2010

 EXAUDI performed four choral pieces with stunning purity of sound, which allowed the music’s radiance to shine out with full force.
 Skempton sometimes disarms by being deceptive and surprising.
 But there’s nothing so disarming as being straightforwardly ecstatic, as his lovely setting of Shelley’s ’Voice of the Spirits’ proved.